ihavealamp/MC_Bootstraps_Package/readme.txt

 -------------------------------------------------------

+Description:

 This is a project to create a series of mission packages for the Mission Controller Extended (MC) mod in conjunction with Kerbal Space Program (KSP).
-The goal is to provide a pathway for new players to learn the game in a fashion similar to how real life space programs developed.
+The goal is to provide a pathway for new players to learn the game - picking themselves up by their bootstraps - similar to how real life space programs developed.
 Much of the inspiration for this project came from the NASA and Soviet programs, condensing things where I felt necessary and providing a clean flow.

+Scope:

-The initial scope is two-fold - programs within Kerbal's sphere of influence (Kerbal SOI.mpkg) and interplanetary programs (Interplanetary.mpkg).
-Including a high level overview of the programs within each package below:
+The current scope is limited to programs within Kerbal's sphere of influence (Kerbal SOI.mpkg) and interplanetary programs (Interplanetary.mpkg).
+Including a high level overview of the programs within each package below.

 Kerbal SOI, 34 missions